 PREPARING FOR YOUR INTERN'S FIRST DAY CHECKLIST

-The Site Orientation rotation allows time for the intern to become familiarized with all aspects of the department and the hospital.
-All activities should be completed during the designated time whether the intern begins in a clinical or management rotation.
+The Clinical and Food Service Management (FSM) Site Orientation Checklists allow time for the intern to become familiarized with all aspects of the department and the hospital.
+The Clinical and FSM Checklists should be completed the first week of the Clinical and Food Service Management rotations, respectively.
 Topics covered during the rotation include hospital orientation, getting acquainted with the department and hospital, onboarding with the site liaison, and orientations to clinical, patient services, production, and the diet office, among other topics.
-The Site Liaison should review the checklist, prior to the intern’s arrival, to allow time to schedule the intern with the appropriate employees to complete the activities.
+The Site Liaison should review the checklists, prior to the intern’s arrival, to allow time to schedule the intern with the appropriate employees to complete the activities.

 Preceptors need to be aware of what professional attributes and competencies the intern should be working on during the rotation.
 Being aware of these from the start will allow a preceptor to not only help the intern grow and develop but also provide for ongoing evaluation in these areas.